 Applicants with previous degrees in majors other than English literature are eligible to apply, although a substantial background in literary/cultural study is recommended.

 There are no minimum requirements for GPA or GRE scores.

 All of the following materials must be submitted by the application deadline to be considered for admission:

 APPLICATION FORM & FEE - Applications must be submitted online at https://gradapply.rice.edu.
 Applicants will be prompted to pay an $85 non-refundable application fee once the application is submitted.

 UNOFFICIAL TRANSCRIPTS - The department will review applications with unofficial transcripts from previous colleges and universities.
 If offered admission, official transcripts will be required before matriculation into the graduate program.

 OFFICIAL TEST SCORES

-GRE (Graduate Record Exam) - GRE scores from the general test only should be sent directly from the Educational Testing Service (ETS) to Rice (School Code: 6609 and Department Code: 2504).
+GRE (Graduate Record Exam) - GRE scores from the general test only should be sent directly from the Educational Testing Service (ETS) to Rice (School Code: 6609, any department code accepted).
 Scores must not be more than five years old.
 Please note: GRE scores are required regardless of educational background or previous degrees attained.

-ENGLISH LANGUAGE PROFICIENCY (International applicants only) - TOEFL (Test of English as a Foreign Language) scores should be directly from ETS to Rice (School Code: 6609 and Department Code: 14).
-Scores must not be more than five years old.
+ENGLISH LANGUAGE PROFICIENCY (International applicants only) - TOEFL (Test of English as a Foreign Language) scores should be directly from ETS to Rice (School Code: 6609, any department code accepted).
+Scores must not be more than two years old.
 Please see the following page for additional information regarding IELTS and waiver options: https://gps.rice.edu/qualifications.

 CURRICULUM VITAE (CV) - A comprehensive chronological listing of your professional achievements including academic credentials and employment.
 Please include the title of any publications or research projects (for example, an undergraduate or MA thesis).